deejaygraham/married-to-the-mob-talk/outline.md

   Strong Style Pairing
   For an idea to go from your head into the computer, it must go through someone elses hands

+- Roles
-  Driver
+  - Driver
-  At the keyboard
+    - At the keyboard
-  Trust the navigator
+    - Trust the navigator
-  Computer of the SS enterprise
+    - Make it so

-  Navigator
+  - Navigator
-  Verbal instructions
+    - Verbal instructions
+    - No keyboard
-  Talk at highest level of abstraction
+    - Talk at highest level of abstraction
+      - intent
+      -
+      - syntax
+  - Mobber

+  - Researcher

+  - Sponsor

+  - Learner ?

+- Timing is everything
+  - Switch every 5 minutes, 10 minutes
+  - How often
+  - How relaxed
+  - Strict timer

   Timer - switch to new keyboard every 5 minutes, 10 minutes